Lang's conjecture and sharp height estimates for the elliptic curves $y^{2}=x^{3}+b$: Archimedean Estimates

 The derivative of this quantity is a rational function of $c$ whose numerator is of degree $64$ with leading coefficient $1$ and whose denominator is of degree $65$ with leading coefficient $6$.
 The numerator has only one root with $c>0$, which is $1.71508\ldots$, while the denominator has no roots with $c>0$.
-Therefore, the minimum value occurs at $c=1.71508\ldots$ and is $(1/4)\log(3)-0.00029\ldots$.
-Now applying Lemma~\ref{lem:bnds-b-pos-1} with $K=3$ establishes \eqref{eq:archim-hgt-b-pos3a} for $c>0$.
+Therefore, the minimum value occurs at $c=1.71508\ldots$ and is $(1/4)\log(3)-0.00029\ldots$, establishing \eqref{eq:archim-hgt-b-pos3a} for $c>0$.

 For $-1 \leq c <0$, we proceed in the same way, but bound from below